Cartoon competition on forced labourWhat if your pencil was a tool against forced labour?

 Javad Takjoo, Iran

-This cartoon illustrates the plight of many children trapped in forced labour, that spend their childhood toiling away instead of growing and playing in a safe environment.
+This cartoon illustrates the plight of many children trapped in forced labour, who spend their childhood toiling away instead of growing and playing in a safe environment.
 It is an echo to the International Year for the Elimination of Child Labour – as forced labour of children is one of the worst forms of child labour.

 Cartooning for Peace’s pick